 The Council uses the creditworthiness methodology recommended by the Council's Treasury advisors.
 This has been incorporated into the Annual Investment Strategy, which outlines the minimum criteria, as established by three of the main credit ratings agencies also including current market data.
-Lending limits are also assigned to each category, as illustrated:

-The Strategy also establishes group limits and recognises only Institutions in Countries with a AAA (the maximum available) sovereignty rating.
+The Strategy also establishes group limits and recognises only Institutions in International Countries with a AAA (the maximum available) sovereignty rating.

-All investments as at 31 March 2013 were held with institutions that domicile within the United Kingdom, as shown below:
+All investments as at 31 March 2014 were held with institutions that domicile within the United Kingdom, as shown below: